-The Michael J. Fox Foundation and the Shake It Up Australia Foundation for Parkinson’s Research (MJFF & SIUAF) have funded a grant at NEURA to test eHealth and smart garment technologies to prevent falls in people with Parkinson’s disease.
+The Michael J. Fox Foundation and the Shake It Up Australia Foundation for Parkinson’s Research (MJFF & SIUAF) have funded a clinical trial to test eHealth and smart garment technologies to prevent falls in people with Parkinson’s disease.

 Falls are a common and often devastating event in the lives of people with Parkinson’s disease.
 They are frequently caused by gait impairments, postural instability and freezing-of-gait, a brief absence of forward momentum of the feet despite the intention to walk.

 Walking Tall is a home-based self-managed program designed specifically for people with PD.
 It is designed to rehabilitate gait and balance in a minimum of 6-weeks using affordable eHealth technologies (tablet, phone, smart socks, step mat and ear buds).
 The Walking Tall program uses rhythmic cues to address excessive step-time variability, balance impairments and freezing of gait.

 The combination of visual, audio and sensory elements helps to form new connections in less affected parts of the brain, leading to improved walking ability.

 The program enables participants to self-manage and monitor their own progress via an app on their phone.
 The app can also trigger stimuli during everyday activities, such as vibration in their Smart Socks, if they are in danger of experiencing freezing-of-gait, falls or if they show signs of shuffling feet.